Inspirateur/packed-uints/README.md

 *Note: PackedUints only does upscaling, for performance reasons.*

 ## Benchmark
 I compared PackedUints to the performance of a regular `Vec<u32>` as well as [Unthbuf](https://github.com/Longor1996/unthbuf), a crate with similar purposes except it gives the bitsize decision to the user instead of upscaling automatically like PackedUints does.
+Unthbuf also has the benefit of allowing non aligned values like u5 whereas PackedUints only supports u4, u8, u16 and u32.

 The 3 structures are benchmarked on:
 - random read performance (1 million "u4" values)